Accelerated electron thermometer: observation of 1D Planck radiation

-This leads to the notion that analogs of black hole evaporation may also, in fact, be found by examining radioactive decays.
+This leads to the notion that analogs of black hole evaporation may also, in fact, be found by examining radioactive decay.
 In the sense that a black hole will emit radiation and lower its mass, an unstable atom also decays similarly; i.e. radiation is emitted, and the mass is lowered.
 Although the exact mechanism of decay may differ, e.g. Hawking radiation as opposed to electroweak decay, there is evidence that nuclear decay, in particular beta decay, can be viewed as an analog of black hole evaporation.
-In fact, neutron decay under acceleration has also been a method proposed to probe the closely related Unruh effect \cite{Matsas:1999jx}.
+Neutron decay under acceleration has also been proposed to probe the closely related Unruh effect \cite{Matsas:1999jx}.
 In the black hole scenario, and under the moving mirror formalism, the mirror boundary acts as the origin of spherical coordinates in a higher-dimensional context.
 The mirror's acceleration parameter plays the role of the black hole surface gravity.
-For instance, in each of the three scenarios, the Schwarzschild \cite{Good:2016oey}, Reissner-Nordstr\"om \cite{good2020particle}, and Kerr \cite{Good:2020fjz} spacetimes).
-Curiously, radiative beta decay provides us with a dual scenario to simultaneously study the analog system of an evaporating black hole, and thus the thermalized DCE/moving mirror, all under the platform of a standard and well-observed radiative process in particle physics.
-Thereby demonstrating a novel system to study aspects of thermalized fluctuations of the quantum vacuum produced under the influence of external conditions.
+For instance, in each of the three scenarios, the Schwarzschild \cite{Good:2016oey}, Reissner-Nordstr\"om \cite{good2020particle}, and Kerr \cite{Good:2020fjz} spacetimes, there is an exact radiative and thermal correspondence between the mirror and black hole particle production.

 Curiously, radiative beta decay provides an ideal setting to investigate thermality and, as it turns out when treated as moving point charge radiation, has a correspondence to the moving mirror model (as an instance of the DCE), which has a long history as an analog system used to study the thermal radiation from an evaporating black hole.
 For a visual of the electron, mirror, and black hole, see Fig. \ref{fig:bh}.
 Using beta decay is a new approach to examining characteristics of thermalized fluctuations in the quantum vacuum.
 Moreover, within the framework of widely recognized and carefully monitored radiative processes in the field of particle physics, beta decay offers an additional experimental opportunity to explore how these fluctuations arise in general when quantum fields are influenced by external circumstances (i.e. QFTCS, e.g. \cite{Birrell:1982ix,Parker:2009uva,Fabbri}).